rajeevsharma4nagarro/dockerPOC/README.md

 # Download all images, Build and Start All Services
 ├── docker compose --env-file .env.deve up --build -d  (when we are using development environment build, It will run Frontend on 4201 port)
-├── docker compose --env-file .env.test up --build -d  (when we are using testing environment build, It will run Frontend on 4202 port)
-├── docker compose --env-file .env.prod up --build -d  (when we are using production environment build, It will run Frontend on 4203 port)
+├── docker compose --env-file .env.prod up --build -d  (when we are using production environment build, It will run Frontend on 8080 port)
-├── docker-compose up -d (This command was also enough in case we are not using environment variables.)
 ├── open http://localhost:8080
-├── login screen will be prefilled credential Admin/Admin1 └── From dashboard click Add button, fill form and click Save.
+├── login screen will be prefilled credential Admin/Admin1 ├── From dashboard click Add button, fill form and click Save.
 Next time this user credential can be use for login.

-# GitHub CI/CD Pipe line configuration
-├── Make changes in any branch
-├── Create PR for source branch (main) which is set as default branch ├── CI/CD Action workflow job (Docker Advance CI-CD Pipe line POC : ci-cd.yml) is configured on push changes in main branch ├── I have configured jobs: build-and-deploy which run ubuntu:latest ├── Steps I covered in ci/cd pipe line:
-├── ── Check out git branch
-├── ── Login Docker hub
-├── ── Build UI Application and push image with tag V{$ github.run_number } and Latest ├── ── Build Api Service and push image with tag V{$ github.run_number } and Latest ├── Now Latest image will published on docker repository
+├── To check the data caching open developer tool and nevigate to network tab.
+├── After login when dashboard page opens check response it  will show source  as  db because 1st hit  fetch data from database.
+├── Refresh the same page with in 60 seconds and check api response source will cache ├── Cache will persist  for 60 seconds or till the time any add/delete action not taken └── For reference refer scree shots Dashboard-Dataload-from-cache.png, Dashboard-Dataload-from-database.png